gsergom/YouSet/README.md

 The user is free to select the stoichiometry of each chain from the command-line, which means defining the number of subunits of each chain type included in the macro-complex.
 If the stoichiometry of the complex is not defined, by default the stoichiometry is established as follows: each type of chain will have as many subunits as different identifiers for that chain have been given by the user.
 ### Macro-complex building
 The macro-complex will be obtained using a recursive function based on superimposition, joining pairs of interacting molecules in a single PDB file.
 The program will run for complexes of only proteins, and complexes of proteins and nucleic acids.
 To obtain the macro-complex, we designed a module called complexbuilder.py to superimpose chains according to their interactions.
 This module starts by taking a first interaction and establishing it as the initial complex.
 Then it iterates for the rest of the dictionary, trying to add new chains to this initial complex.
 To do this, it takes another pair of interacting chains and checks if there is at least one identical chain in the macro-complex in order to do the superimposition.
 If not, it stores this interaction for the next iteration of the function.
 It also uses the information of which chains have been already included in the macro-complex and how many chains of each type can still include (stoichiometry).
 In case it cannot add any chain of a given interaction, it discards the whole interaction.
 If only one of the chains can be included, it selects that one, from now on referred as “new chain”, as the one to be added to the complex.
 The other chain, the one that is already in the complex, will be called “common chain”.
 In case that both chains can be included, it select the first one as the “common chain” and the second one as the “new chain”.
 Then, it tries to add the movil chain to the complex.
 This is done by fixing the common chain and superimposing it one by one to all identical chains that are already in the complex, recursively.
 Then, it uses the rotation and translation matrices to transform the atomic coordinates of the new chain.
 At this point, the program is able to detect clashes between the chains of the complex and the new chain.
 We identified as clashes:
 * **Protein - protein** interactions with at least one distance between CA atoms less than 2 Å.
 * **Protein - nucleic acid** interactions with at least one distance between any atom of the protein chain and any atom of the nucleic acid chain less than 1 Å.
 * **Nucleic acid - nucleic acid** interactions with at least one distance is below 1 Å between any of the atoms of both chains.
-We have decided these distances because we have found that CA steric clashes (Alpha-carbon atom pairs) have higher cut-off distances, and steric clashes (any atom pair) nearly 1Å.
+We have decided these distances because we have found that CA steric clashes (Alpha-carbon atom pairs) have higher cut-off distances, and steric clashes (any atom pair) nearly 1 Å.
 If a clash is detected, the program will automatically stop to try to add the new chain in that position and will continue iterating by all the possible positions.
 If finally this chain cannot be included, the whole interaction will be stored for the next iteration of the function.
 This function will iterate a maximum of 10 times in order to try to add all the possible chains in the complex, according to the given stoichiometry.
 When finished, it stores the complex model in a pdb file.
 If some interactions have not been added to the complex, it prints a message in the standard error, specifying the identifiers of the interaction.
 Moreover, if the option verbose had been previously selected, the program gives the final stoichiometry of the model, considering protein chains and nucleic acids separately.

 ## Organization of the package
-This package is composed by the following modules: buildcomplex_clear.py: is the main module that contains the workflow of the program.
+This package is composed by the following modules:
+buildcomplex_clear.py: is the main module that contains the workflow of the program.
-sequencesalignment.py: it performs pairwise sequence alignment to detect those chains that we will consider equals.
+* sequencesalignment.py: it performs pairwise sequence alignment to detect those chains that we will consider equals.
-read_stechiometry.py: it reads the stoichiometry given by the user if the option stoichiometry is selected.
+* read_stechiometry.py: it reads the stoichiometry given by the user if the option stoichiometry is selected.
-complexbuilder.py: it contains several functions that allow the formation of the complex.
+* complexbuilder.py: it contains several functions that allow the formation of the complex.
 # Tutorial
 ## Installation
 ### Via pip